HAPPINESS IS IN THE HEART

-For a long time I struggled with looking elsewhere for happiness.
-How often do you go shopping to fill a void & then only to realize you feel even worse because now you spent the money?
+I struggled with looking elsewhere for happiness.
+How often do you go shopping to fill a void and then only to realize you feel even worse because now you spent the money?
 Or how often have we thought our happiness was in the need to feel beautiful, accepted or appreciated by others?
 I know I did.

 Happiness comes from within and deep within your own heart.
 It's what moves you to live a life full of passion and purpose.
 Happiness to you is completely different to another.
 It's unique because it's you to the core.

 Truthfully, I used to get so upset when my husband would tell me that he wasn't in control of my happiness & that it comes from within.
 I can't tell you how many times he would tell me this...over and over and every time I would be upset.
 I was upset because of my own limiting belief, my own stories of life and circumstances that shaped the way I am.

 I thought happiness was in the need to please others.
 Yes, I admit I am a people pleaser!
 The need to get the approval from others and to be accepted.
 It was my own lack of confidence and personal circumstances within my life that led me to believe that was what happiness was.
 It's no wonder I felt lost, insecure, confused, and unfulfilled.
 I was looking outwardly for happiness rather than looking inward.